maxzhang686/jsnote/README.md

 **Break** indeed does stop the entire loop execution immediately and moves on to code execution after the loop.

-**Continuew** The current iteration is stopped/ skipped and the next iteration (of the same loop) starts.
+**Continue** The current iteration is stopped/ skipped and the next iteration (of the same loop) starts.
 ```js
 for (let i = 0; i < 5; i++ ) {
   console.log(i);